realA10001986/Dash-Gauges/README.md

 ##### &#9654; AP Mode: Network name appendix

-By default, if the Dash Gauges create a WiFi network of its own ("AP-mode"), this network is named "PG-AP".
+By default, if the Dash Gauges create a WiFi network of its own ("AP-mode"), this network is named "DG-AP".
 In case you have multiple Dash Gauges in your vicinity, you can have a string appended to create a unique network name.
-If you, for instance, enter "-ABC" here, the WiFi network name will be "PG-AP-ABC".
+If you, for instance, enter "-ABC" here, the WiFi network name will be "DG-AP-ABC".
 Characters A-Z, a-z, 0-9 and - are allowed.

 ##### &#9654; AP Mode: WiFi password